sushita01/CPU-Scheduling-Simulator/README.md

 # CPU Scheduling Simulator

-⚠️ Copyright Notice

-© 2025 Sushita Roy Chowdhury.
-All rights reserved.

-This repository and its source code are the intellectual property of **Sushita Roy Chowdhury**.
-The code is shared strictly for academic evaluation purposes.
-Unauthorized copying, reposting, or public redistribution is prohibited.

 ## Project Overview

 CPU Scheduling Simulator is a university Operating Systems project designed to demonstrate and visualize how different CPU scheduling algorithms work.